phoenixframework/phoenix_guides/deployment/E_heroku.md

 Let's commit all our changes:

 ```
-$ git add config/prod.exs Procfile
+$ git add config/prod.exs
-$ git commit -m "Set up production config for Heroku and indicate how to start the server"
+$ git commit -m "Use production config from Heroku ENV variables"
 ```

+If you are deploying to Heroku using your own Procfile, you will want to commit that file as well.

 And deploy: